 R.D.
 Blackmore was the son of the John Blackmore the Curate of Longworth.

 Squire’s Grammar School in South Molton and then Peter Blundell’s School, Tiverton, Devon where his father had studied.
 Exeter College, Oxford where he read classics.

 His mother died of typhus when he was three months old and he was brought up by his Aunt Mary in Oxfordshire.

-1831: Blackmore back living with his father in Devon with his new wife Charlotte.
-Spent much of his childhood in Exmoor Devon in what has now become known as “Doone Country.”
+1831: Blackmore was back living with his father in Devon with his new wife Charlotte.
+He spent much of his childhood in Exmoor Devon in what has now become known as “Doone Country.”
 Here he would hear tales of outlaws who lived among the remote hills and valleys.

 1852: Blackmore called to the bar but never practised due to his epilepsy.
 When on to teach Greek and Latin at Wellesley Grammar School.